-On tracks such as "Circus Envy", Michael's vocals are purposefully mixed low in the mix, like he was on R.E.M.'s early work.
-Unlike that early work, they are mostly drowned out by Peter's extremely loud distorted guitar.
+On tracks such as "Circus Envy", Stipe's vocals are purposefully mixed low in the mix, like he was on R.E.M.'s early work.
+Unlike that early work, they are mostly drowned out by extremely loud distorted guitar.
 This raw sound was later done on "Horse To Water" from Accelerate as well.

 Sesame Street Cred: "Furry Happy Monsters", possibly the band's only usage of "Shiny Happy People" since it was disowned.

 Shout-Out: James Dean, Martin Sheen, and Steve McQueen get name-checked on "Electrolite," and "Man on the Moon" was written in memory of Andy Kaufman (and became so associated with him that... well, see Titled After the Song below).

 The title of Lifes Rich Pageant came from a line of dialogue in Peter Sellers' Pink Panther movie A Shot in the Dark.